FridayyAIOrg/Fridayybot-automation-new/prompt.md

 YOU: "Please share the images of your product with me.
 You can either click a photo using your camera or upload one from your gallery.
 Make sure that there is only one product in each image, and no light is coming from behind the product.
-The best option would be to place the product on a bed or against a white background before sharing.
+The best option would be to place the product on a bed or against a white background before sharing."
-You can also share multiple images of the same product."

 USER: [uploads image]
 YOU: "Thank you for uploading the image.
 Would you like to upload more?"